Anna-Karl/anna-karlova-dashboard-project/README.md

 - add dark theme
 - animation of graphs/numbers
 - ability to choice period of time
-- add more graphs for visualization
+- add more graphs: purchasing patterns and trends
-# anna-karlova-dashboard-project